 The building exterior features a number of façade materials including gray face brick, manufactured stone, phenolic resin, composite metal panels, and a significant amount of glass curtainwall and punched window opening, allowing for natural lighting and views of the surrounding campus.
 The Interior consists of Nora Rubber Flooring in all corridors and labs, while carpeting and porcelain tile were used throughout the common areas.
 The surrounding site was upgraded with new underground drainage, parking lots, lighting, concrete walks, and a large new seating plaza off of the 2nd floor egress.

-The building has achieved LEED Silver and is expected to use 49 percent less energy than comparable existing buildings, and is expected to save 20% over the minimum Rhode island Energy Code.
+The building has achieved LEED Gold and is expected to use 49 percent less energy than comparable existing buildings, and is expected to save 20% over the minimum Rhode island Energy Code.